 “Life is change...Growth is optional...Choose wisely.” – Karen Kaiser Clark

 Life is not some pretty little Kumbaya affair, after all, is it?
 Nobody is “perfect.”
-(Great read: R? by Harold S. Kushner.
-I am not a religious person, & to be truthful, I feel strongly that “organized” religions have mucked things up pretty substantially here on our beautiful planet.
+(Great read: How Good Do We Have to Be? by Harold S. Kushner.
+I am not a religious person, & to be honest, I feel strongly that “organized” religions have mucked things up pretty substantially here on our beautiful planet.
 One way they have mucked it up, in my opinion, is in spreading the notion that we humans are not really much good, & that the religious figures we’re expected/ordered to look up to were “perfect.”
 More musings on that here) &, as I say, Rabbi Kushner’s book is darn good.

 p.p.s. proof positive we can change!
 I used to think making my bed was really, really important.
 Taught my kids to make theirs when they were quite young.
 (I suspect my children always conceived of me as a dragon lady.
-Ah well.)
-I no longer make my bed. & I also put the toilet paper roll on the other way!!!!
-Now there’s REAL proof for you!! 🙂🙂
+Ah well.
+Motherhood is a tough gig.
+Kids are a tough crowd.
+So much more one could say … no????)
+I no longer make my bed. & get this!
+I also now put the toilet paper roll on the other way - what I used to call the “backward” way!!!!
+Now THERE’s real proof for you!! 🙂🙂